 In the spring of 1901, Andrew Carnegie offered to build a Carnegie Library for the city of Alton.
 This offer was respectfully declined!
 John Hayner, through further generous gifting to the endowment fund, provided for the Hayner Library to be free to all the citizens of Alton.

 The acceptance of the Carnegie proposal would have required a yearly taxation on the citizens.
 Mr. Hayner’s benefaction allowed Alton citizens to enjoy the only free library in the country, wholly under the management of the ladies of the Jennie D. Hayner Library Association, previously the Alton Library Association.
 (Carnegie did eventually contribute to the establishment of a library for Shurtleff College in Upper Alton).

 As the years progressed, the Library grew dramatically.
 Correspondingly, the costs to maintain and staff the Library escalated.
 In 1952, the city council voted unanimously to acquire and operate the Hayner Memorial Library as a public library.
 In 1972 the voters approved a referendum that established The Hayner Public Library District.
 This meant that the Library would be run by its own governing board.
-Today, the District includes the Downtown Library at 326 Belle Street, the Genealogy & Local History Library in the recently renovated original building, and the Alton Square Library.
+Today, the District includes the Downtown Library at 326 Belle Street, the Genealogy & Local History Library in the recently renovated original building at 401 State Street, and the Alton Square Library.